 - Consent: Informed consent from the parent or guardian is integral to achieving reimbursement.
-These forms are necessary for tele-aba as well in addition to therapy in more traditional settings like Clinic, In-Home or at School.
+These forms are necessary for TeleABA therapy in more traditional settings like Clinic, In-Home, or School.

 Perform Internal Audits

 External audits, especially from Payers, can cause significant financial and legal repercussions for an ABA practice.
 To prevent this, an ABA organization should have routine internal audits.
 Let your therapist team know when these audits will occur.
-Explain the standards you will be using to review the clinical documentation and how to achieve them.
-If your team fails an audit, construct a plan to reach your goals by a set date.
-Then, once the team consistently meets your standards, perform random audits through out the year.
+Explain the standards you will be using to review the clinical documentation and achieve them.
+If your unit fails an audit, construct a plan to reach your goals by a set date.
+Then, once they consistently meet your standards, perform random audits throughout the year.

 Robust automated systems such as electronic health records (EHRs) are integral to ABA clinical documentation.
-In addition, these systems give clinics access to records from other locations reducing the amount of repetitive paperwork.
+In addition, these systems give cloud access to clinical records from other locations reducing the amount of repetitive paperwork.

 Ambient computing is a type of artificial intelligence programmed to comprehend and fulfill human needs.
-An example is an ambient clinical intelligence (ACI) developed by Nuance and Microsoft.
-This software is trained to observe a clinician and client interaction.
-Then, it will parse out the relevant information and automatically enter it into the EHR.
+An example of this is ambient clinical intelligence (ACI), developed by Nuance and Microsoft.
+This software can observe a clinician and client interaction, parse out the relevant information and automatically enter it into the EHR.

 Programs like this ACI are crucial to the future.
 A 2019 study shows physicians claim 40% of burnout from EHRs.
 According to Nuance’s website, physicians report the program reduced burnout by 70%.
 While still impractical for most small to mid-sized practices, modern ambient computing is a leap toward increasing efficiency and reducing clinician fatigue.

 Automation is the future of clinical documentation.
-However,currently, these systems can only function with human accompaniment.
-Also technology is only an enabler for the clinician, and can never be are placement.
+However, these systems currently can only function with human accompaniment.
+Also, technology is only an enabler for the clinician and can never be our replacement.

-Plutus Health works with you to streamline not only medical billing, but also provides inputs on better clinical documentation.
+Plutus Health works with you to streamline medical billing and provide inputs on better clinical documentation.
 If you are struggling with billing, collection, and denials management, our expert team takes care to get faster and the best reimbursement possible and increase your practice’s performance.